samirgadkari/companies/README.md

 # companies
-Gather company 10K filings from the SEC for the banking industry using Selenium.
+Web scrape company 10K filings from the SEC for the banking industry using Selenium.
 Process them using Beautiful Soup and Regular Expressions.
 Save them to a MongoDB database.

 ## Get Data from the SEC
   - Use Python Selenium package to get the 10K forms.